Storm Drain Awareness Murals

 Project Location: Progress Lake

 Progress Ridge, located at SW Barrows Road and SW Horizon Blvd in Southwest Beaverton is a unique setting where townhomes and restaurants surround a peaceful urban lake.
-Progress Lake is a 4-acre lake formed from a prior rock quarry, stocked with trout by the Oregon Department of Fish and Wildlife for sport fishing.
+Progress Lake is a 4-acre lake formed from a prior rock quarry, operated as a park with a fountain and fishing dock by Tualatin Hills Park and Recreation District, and stocked with trout by the Oregon Department of Fish and Wildlife for sport fishing.
 The lake serves as storm water detention and provides many recreational opportunities such as paved trails, fishing docks, wildlife watching, and a fountain.
 The City of Beaverton is committed to maintaining a healthy watershed to keep the lake fishable and for the health and enjoyment of everyone in the community.